What is an intelligent system?

-\begin{itemize} \item \textit{Perception}.
-The system collects data from buses using GPS information and localizes the position of each bus in a map of transportation lines. \item \textit{Deliberation}.
-The system detects the presence of incidents (e.g., detection of delays based on current position and planned position) and predicts future behavior (e.g., a model is used about historic demand for transportation).
-The system determines actions to be done to manage incidents (an automated planner based on hierarchical task network (HTN) planning is used to generate action plans). \item \textit{Interaction}.
+\begin{itemize} \item \textit{Environment data acquisition}.
+The system collects data about the spatial location of the fleets of buses using GPS sensors. \item \textit{World modeling}.
+The system uses a map that represents the characteristics of the transport lines (including stops, distances, transfer points, etc.) and relates each bus to its position in the corresponding line.
+The model also includes reserve buses (located in parking lots) and maintenance vehicles. \item \textit{Situation analysis}.
+The system detects the presence of incidents (e.g., detection of delays based on current positions and planned positions).
+The system predicts the bus passenger demand in the short-term future considering the current hour and date and using patterns derived from historic passenger demand. \item \textit{Assigning value to the situation}.
+The system evaluates the severity of detected delays in every line by using the predicted bus passenger demand. \item \textit{Reasoning about actions}.
+The system determines actions to be done to manage incidents (an automated planner based on hierarchical task network (HTN) planning is used to generate action plans). \item \textit{Communicating with others}.
 The system presents to the operator detected incidents (e.g., bus delays).
-The operator can notify other events to the system (e. g., a broken bus, a blocked street, etc.).
-The system recommends actions (e.g., using additional buses, sending repairing truck, etc.).
-The system justifies actions (e.g., why some lines are prioritized based on expected demand). \end{itemize}
+The operator can notify other events to the system that cannot be detected automatically with sensors (e. g., a broken bus, a blocked street, etc.).
+The system recommends actions (e.g., using additional buses, sending a repairing truck, etc.).
+The system justifies the recommended actions showing, for example, that some lines are prioritized based on the expected demand. \end{itemize}

-In general, this type of systems include a \textit{perception} component to observe and interpret characteristics of the environment behavior using a sensor network or an information system.
-In addition, the system includes a \textit{deliberation} component to derive conclusions from data, such as: \begin{itemize} \item what happens in the environment (detection), \item why it happens (diagnosis), \item what may happen in the future (temporal projection, what-if analysis), and \item what should be done (planning). \end{itemize}

-The system also includes a \textit{interaction} component to present this information to the human operator.
-This type of intelligent system does not have an \textit{actuation} component to modify the environment.
-The operator is responsible of making management decisions and implementing the actions in the environment.
-Therefore, it is important that the interaction component presents the system suggestions with sufficient justification in such a way that the operator can take responsibility for the decisions.
+In general, a management support system such as the one described above uses a network of sensors to perceive the behavior of the environment and includes mechanisms to evaluate the situation and recommend actions to be taken.
+However, the operator is the one in charge of making the final management decisions and implementing the actions in the environment.
+Therefore, it is important that these systems be able to communicate their recommendations with sufficient justification, so that the operator can take responsibility for the decisions.